 Optional: extra-virgin olive oil (obviously not traditionally Mexican, but I think it gives it an extra delicious touch, feel free to skip it).

 Guacamole oxidizes and turns brown pretty darn quick.
-The lime juice helps slow this process, but inevitably, leftover guacamole will eventually start to brown.
+The lime juice helps slow this process, but leftover guacamole will inevitably start to brown.

-The most common preservation hack is placing plastic wrap directly on top of it, which may work for a day or two.
-We aim to consume as little plastic as possible, so we switched to another method.
+The most common preservation hack is to store the guacamole in an airtight container, placing plastic wrap directly on top of it, which may work for a day or two.
+However, we aim to consume as little plastic as possible, so we switched to another method.

-The second method is placing your leftover guacamole in an air-tight container and patting it down firmly, so it’s flat on top.
-Add about ½ inch (1 cm) of cold water on top.
+The second method is to place your leftover guacamole in an air-tight container and pat it down firmly with a spoon so it’s flat on top.
+Then, add about ½ inch (1 cm) of cold water on top.

 Put back the container’s lid on the store it in the fridge.

-When you are ready to consume it, drain the water off the top, stir it, and be ready to eat.
+When ready to consume it, drain the water off the top, stir it, and be prepared to eat.
 It will keep fine for days.

-- Roughly mash the avocados in a bowl, don't overdo it.
+- Pit the avocadoes and roughly mash them in a mixing bowl using a fork or a potato masher, don't overdo it.
 It's nice to leave some chunks.
-When you add the rest of the ingredients, inevitably the will become more of a cream.
+When you add the rest of the ingredients, they will naturally become more of a cream.

 - Mix the chopped tomatoes, onion, garlic, cilantro, lemon juice, and jalapeno pepper into mashed avocado until well combined; season with salt and extra-virgin olive oil (optional).